Jeffrey R. MacDonald: Helena Stoeckley

 One of the final defense witnesses Segal subpoenaed to testify was Helena Stoeckley.
 Intent on extracting a confession from her that she had been one of the intruders MacDonald claimed had entered his house, murdered his family and attacked him, Segal talked to Stoeckley in private for over two hours, attempting to persuade her to confess to end MacDonald's years of "suffering unjustly"—also promising her immunity from prosecution due to the expiration of the statute of limitations.
 Stoeckley repeatedly informed Segal she was unable to help him.
 She also denied ever having seen MacDonald, and refused to testify to acts she was adamant she did not commit.

 Under oath, Stoeckley denied any culpability in murders, and any knowledge of who may have committed the acts.
-Insistent she was unable to recall her whereabouts on the date of the murders, Stoeckley emphasized her extensive drug use in 1970 and the intervening years, adding the night of February 16–17, 1970 was "by no means" the first or last night in which she was unable to recall her whereabouts.
+Stoeckley was insistent that she was unable to recall her whereabouts on the date of the murders; she emphasized her extensive drug use in 1970 and the intervening years, adding that the night of February 16–17, 1970 was "by no means" the first or last night in which she was unable to recall her whereabouts.
 Following this testimony, Murtagh and Segal alternately argued before Judge Dupree for the dismissal, or introduction of, testimony from several witnesses to whom Stoeckley had earlier allegedly confessed.
 On August 20, Dupree refused the introduction of this testimony, citing legal trustworthiness requisites and stating the introduction of these witnesses would add no further value to the proceedings than what they had experienced from Stoeckley's own testimony.